The Stock Alternator

 The Conversion Kit

 Leece-Neville is nice enough to make an external regulation conversion kit for this series of alternator.
-It should be available from just about any Leece-Neville dealer.
+For easy access I make them available at the MarineHowTo.com web store.

 What's In The Box